What Is An HOA Fee? And What Does Your HOA Fee Cover?

 - Pest control

-Fiscally sound HOAs allocate a portion of their dues to a special long-term reserve account to cover planned and budgeted renovations or repairs that do not occur on a regular basis, like repaving interior roads or replacing elevator machinery.
-If the reserve fund is not large enough to cover these expenses, your homeowners association will levy a special assessment to make up the difference – an additional fee you must pay.
+Fiscally sound HOAs allocate a portion of their dues to their reserve fund to cover planned and budgeted major renovations or repairs that do not occur on a regular basis, like repaving private roads or replacing elevator machinery.
+According to David Jandak, vice president of finance at FirstService Residential, “If you aren’t budgeting for the future, you’ll end up with a loan or special assessment.”
+That translates into an additional fee each homeowner will have to pay.

-7) Professional property management.
+6. Professional property management

 To eliminate the excessive burden on board members, implement the policies set by the board and ensure the financial stability and operational efficiency of the HOA, many communities choose to partner with a professional property management company.
 HOA fees pay for these services, too; however, a good management company will work to save your HOA money through its vendor relationships, buying power and financial knowledge.